HumicCoils/miko_token/PLAN.md

    - Set current timestamp when Raydium pool is created
    - Return error if already launched

-4. **Dynamic Exclusion System**:
+4. **Dynamic Pool Detection System**:
    - Implement pool_detection function:
      - Scan token accounts for pool patterns
      - Check for associated vault accounts
      - Identify liquidity pool PDAs
      - Add detected pools to registry
-   - Implement router_detection during swaps:
-     - Monitor transaction accounts
-     - Identify Jupiter router accounts
-     - Temporarily exclude during swap operations
-   - Auto-update exclusion lists based on detections
+   - Auto-update reward exclusion list with detected pools
+   - No fee exclusions (Token-2022 limitation)

 5. **Instructions with Direct CPI**:
    - harvest_fees: Direct CPI implementation to Token-2022
      - Use SPL Token-2022's harvest_withheld_tokens_to_mint instruction
      - Build instruction with token mint and account list
-     - Check dynamic exclusions before including accounts
      - Execute with PDA signature using invoke_signed
      - Process accounts in batches for efficiency
+     - Accept that 5% fee applies to all harvests

 6. **Authority Design**:
    - `authority`: Program admin (can update configs)